 - don't drink and drive.

 Check with your travel insurer whether your policy covers you when using a motorcycle, quad bike, dune buggy or similar vehicle.
 Your policy may not cover you.
-Wear, and ensure your passenger wears, a correctly fastened and approved helmet.
+Always wear a helmet.

-If you wish to drive in Cyprus, note that Australian driver's licences are recognised as valid for up to six months from you date of arrival in Cyprus.
+If you wish to drive, your Australian driver's licence can only be used for months from you date of arrival in Cyprus.